geo-tp/053-Database-Frontend/README.md

 It allows you to quickly see entries of the database and its relation.

 This is intended to be use with World of Warcraft 0.5.3 Alpha database.
+The design is responsive and can be use on laptop/tablet, but it doesnt have a mobile version.

 ## Installation